ubirch/ubirch-python-utils/README.md

 # License

-The protocol and its implementation are publicized under the [Apache License 2.0](LICENSE).
+This library is publicized under the [Apache License 2.0](LICENSE).